AgilionApps/ux-burlington/_posts/speakers/2018-03-30-raphaellevrana.md

 ---

-Rapha&euml;lle (Raph) Vrana is a UI/UX Designer for SilverTech, a national digital marketing agency, where she creates industry-leading digital experiences for organizations like Dell, East Boston Savings Bank, DentaQuest, and Drexel University.
+Raphaëlle (Raph) Vrana is a Senior UX Designer.
+She has experience creating industry-leading digital experiences for organizations like Dell, East Boston Savings Bank, DentaQuest, and Drexel University.
 She is an advocate for accessibility and ADA compliance, ensuring that user journeys are intuitive and frictionless.